Palak-1438/Emoji_lang/Lang.md

 # Lang.md

-This file provides guidance to WARP (warp.dev) when working with code in this repository.
+This file provides guidance when working with code in this repository.

 ## Core commands